Pastequee/potin-search/README.md

 #### Step 1: Scrap the article using the script

-Create a python venv using at the root of the `flask-api` directory *BE CAREFULL, it will only work with Python 3.9+ until Python 3.12*
+Create a python venv using at the root of the `flask-api` directory
+*BE CAREFULL, it will only work with Python 3.9+ until Python 3.12*
 ```bash
 python -m venv .venv
 ```
-Then use is
+Then use this command
 ```bash
 source .venv/bin/activate
 ```